prernaadvani/whatsprernacooking/_posts/2023-02-26-cacio-e-pepe.md

 ![_config.yml]({{ site.baseurl }}/images/orzo/orzo 3.png)

-* Add your orzo, plus parmesan and 1/2 cup pasta water.
+* Add your orzo, plus cheese and 1/2 cup pasta water.
 Mix to incorporate, and add more pasta water if needed.

 ![_config.yml]({{ site.baseurl }}/images/orzo/orzo 4.png)

-* Garnish with some more pepper and/or parmesan, and enjoy!
+* Garnish with some more pepper and/or cheese, and enjoy!